Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 - Wake Forest's games this year have hit the over on two of six set point totals (33.3%).

-- When Wake Forest records more than 20.7 points, it is 3-3 against the spread and 6-0 overall.
+- Wake Forest is 3-3 against the spread and 6-0 overall in games when it puts up more than 20.7 points.

-- When Wake Forest totals more than 281.7 yards, the team is 3-3 against the spread and 6-0 overall.
+- In games that Wake Forest piles up over 281.7 yards, the team is 3-3 against the spread and 6-0 overall.

 - The Demon Deacons have six giveaways this season, while the Black Knights have six takeaways .